ethereum/EIPs/EIPS/eip-rpc.md

 ### Concepts

+#### RFC-2119

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC-2119](https://www.ietf.org/rfc/rfc2119.txt).

 #### JSON-RPC

 Communication with Ethereum nodes is accomplished using [JSON-RPC](https://www.jsonrpc.org/specification), a stateless, lightweight [remote procedure call](https://en.wikipedia.org/wiki/Remote_procedure_call) protocol that uses [JSON](http://www.json.org/) as its data format.
-Ethereum RPC methods MUST be called using [JSON-RPC request objects](https://www.jsonrpc.org/specification#request_object) and MUST respond with [JSON-RPC response objects](https://www.jsonrpc.org/specification#response_object).
+Ethereum RPC methods **MUST** be called using [JSON-RPC request objects](https://www.jsonrpc.org/specification#request_object) and **MUST** respond with [JSON-RPC response objects](https://www.jsonrpc.org/specification#response_object).

 #### Error codes

-If an Ethereum RPC method encounters an error, the `error` member included on the response object MUST be an object containing a `code` member and descriptive `message` member.
+If an Ethereum RPC method encounters an error, the `error` member included on the response object **MUST** be an object containing a `code` member and descriptive `message` member.
 The following list contains all possible error codes and associated messages:

 |Code|Message|Meaning|Category|
 |-|-|-|-|